 We like to deliver more than our clients, and their customers, expect.
 For AstraZeneca we produced a dramatic exhibition design that turned visitors into passengers at an airport.

-As visitors entered the stand there would be an informal seating area with wall-mounted departure and arrival style plasma TV screens, showing details about their cancer drug Onglyza.
+As visitors entered the stand, an informal seating area with wall-mounted departure and arrival style plasma TV screens showed delegates details about the cancer drug Onglyza.

-As they walked deeper into the stand we had designed a fully functioning check-in desk complete with baggage conveyors.
-At the desk visitors would be checked in by professional actors dressed as check-in staff, given a boarding card and briefed on the flight they were about to take.
+As they walked deeper into the stand, visitors reached a fully functioning check-in desk complete with baggage conveyors.
+At the desk, visitors would be checked in by professional actors dressed as check-in staff, given a boarding card and briefed on the flight they were about to take.

-Walking on through the security gate visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up for the ride!
-For the next ten minutes ‘passengers’ would be totally immersed in a presentation such as they’d never seen before.
-As the simulator bumped and swayed along its journey, the ‘flight’ charted its course through the human body following the path of an Onglyza pill.
+Walking on through the security gate, visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up for the ride.
+For the next ten minutes ‘passengers’ would be totally immersed in a presentation never seen before – as the simulator bumped and swayed along its journey, the ‘flight’ charted its course through the human body following the path of an Onglyza pill.